GeeoIO/geeo-javascript/doc/introduction.md

 We don't persist agents positions to disk.
 When the connection is gone, the data is gone.
 If the server restarts (for update/maintenance or failure), the connections are closed anyway, and all transient data is gone.
 The persistent data is persistent and backed up, but it contains much less sensitive data and no user location.

-We've designed AirBeacons so they can be useful without beeing too intrusive.
+We've designed AirBeacons so they can be useful without being too intrusive.
 A Webhook will be called when an agent enters/leaves the air beacon, but without coordinates information to preserve privacy and avoid geo-tracking.

 We're using HTTPS and WSS with free Let's Encrypt certificates for all communication.